 Controlling hunger and balancing your blood sugar are both critical to your body and weight loss success.
 In fact a review conducted by The International Society of Sports Nutrition2 says that eating smaller meals with regular snacks throughout the day can help balance your “good” and “bad” cholesterol (also known as HDL and LDL), along with managing your appetite and blood sugar.
 How often should you eat?
 This is a common question many people have when starting their weight loss journey.
 Jenny Craig recommends eating three meals and three snacks a day, typically aligned with daylight hours and avoiding late-night meals or snacks.
 By eating healthy snacks, like fruits and vegetables, in between meals, you’ll be less likely to feel ravenous at your next meal.
 This can help you avoid overeating and may prevent unnecessary weight gain.
 Here's one example: if you have breakfast at 7 a.m., you would enjoy a snack around 10 a.m., lunch at noon, your afternoon snack around 3 p.m., dinner at 6 p.m. and your evening snack around 7 p.m.

-Another food intake strategy that is gaining support is called Time-Restricted Eating or a Daylight Nutrition Strategy.
-This is the science behind Jenny Craig’s new Rapid Results weight loss program.
-This strategy uses the body's natural circadian rhythm and metabolism to help you work toward losing weight.
+Another food intake strategy that is gaining support is called intermittent fasting.
+This eating strategy focuses on when you eat and is the science behind Jenny Craig’s new Rapid Results weight loss program.
+Intermittent fasting aligns with the body's natural circadian rhythm and metabolism to help you work toward losing weight.

 Essentially, there is a 12-hour nourishment period during the day where you consume your calories.
 After that, you spend 12-hours in a rejuvenation period where you don't consume food — most of this time is spent sleeping (aim for 7-9 hours of sleep a night).
 Since your metabolism is more efficient in the morning to late afternoon, this eating strategy helps to work with your body’s natural process.
 Here’s an example of how you would put this into practice: You would eat breakfast at 8 a.m. and finish your last meal of the day by 8 p.m.
 Tuck in for bed at a reasonable hour and start your routine over again the following day!